-The Bellagio water fountain show occurs every half hour (it happens every 15 minutes later at night), so at the first show after sunset we were in position with the camera on a tripod on the outdoor deck of our room when I shot this multi image panorama, which is the image at the top of this post.
+The Bellagio water fountain show occurs every half hour after sunset, and every 15 minutes later at night.
+So at the first show after sunset, we were in position with the camera on my favorite tripod on the outdoor deck of our room when I shot this multi-image panorama.
 It was so awesome not to have to worry about shooting through glass, or security asking us to leave, and being able to take our time.

-I am super happy with the composition and I personally think it is the best photo location on the Las Vegas Strip.
-It has balance and symmetry from side to side with an equal amount of visual weight on the left compared to the right (well, almost equal).
-It has a main subject of the brightly lit fountains which creates a curved leading line, and it has that awesome Eiffel Tower on the right 1/3 line.
-You will be hard pressed to find a better photo location in Vegas.
+I am super happy with the composition, and personally think it’s my best photo on the strip.
+It has balance and symmetry — equal visual weight on the left and the right make this a very balanced subject.
+The main subject is brightly lit fountains, which creates a curved leading line.
+And it has that awesome Eiffel Tower on the right 1/3 line.
+You’ll be hard-pressed to find a better photo location in Vegas.

-Step three is knowing easy-to-use camera settings so your photos will be tack sharp and correclty exposed.
+- Know easy-to-use camera settings so your photos will be tack sharp and correctly exposed.

-Step four is knowing how to QUICKLY edit your photos to create drama, and how to highlight the good parts and downplay the bad parts so the viewer sees only what you want them to see.
+- Knowing how to QUICKLY edit your photos to create drama.
+Learn to highlight the good parts and downplay the bad parts.
+This way the viewer sees only what you want them to see.

-And finally, there is a step five which is knowing how to print your photos the best and easiest possible way.
+- Know how to print your photos in the best and easiest possible way.

-Check out this photo of one of my graduates who just printed one of his photos for the very first time.
+Check out this photo of one of my graduates who just made a print for the very first time:

 This is Jeff Dodds.
-He just printed his photo and this is what he wrote about it inside our Facebook mastermind group which you will be a part of when your enroll in the Photography Transformation Masterclass.
+He just printed his photo and this is what he wrote about it inside our Facebook mastermind group.
+An exclusive forum where students and I exchange tips and ideas as part of the Photography Transformation Masterclass.